 - Reference Paper: YAKE!
 Keyword extraction from single documents using multiple local features

-Keyword extraction is a NLP technique that involves identifying and extracting the most important words or phrases from a piece of text.
+Keywords extraction is the NLP technique that involves identifying and extracting the most important words or phrases from a piece of text.
 The extracted keywords can be used to summarize the content of the text, to identify the main topics and themes discussed in the text, or to facilitate information retrieval.

 YakeKeywordExtraction is a keyword extraction technique implemented in Spark NLP.
-Yake is a novel feature-based system for multi-lingual keyword extraction, which supports texts of different sizes, domain or languages.
+Yake is a novel feature-based system for multi-lingual extracting keywords from a text, which supports texts of different sizes, domain or languages.